RowanLIBR/Sophisticated-Learning/README.md

 # Sophisticated-Learning

-Code to run all four algorithms presented in the paper: () Each matlab script is named according to the algorithm it implements.
+Code to run all four algorithms presented in the paper: () Each matlab script in 'Algorithms' is named according to the algorithm it implements.